joshed-io/reveal-hugo/README.md

 ## Configuration

-Customize the Reveal.js presentation by setting these values in `config.toml` or the front matter of any presentation's `_index.md` file.
+Customize the Reveal.js presentation by setting these values in `hugo.toml` or the front matter of any presentation's `_index.md` file.

 - `reveal_hugo.theme`: The Reveal.js theme used; defaults to "black"
 - `reveal_hugo.custom_theme`: The path to a locally hosted Reveal.js theme in the static or assets folder